gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 A hundred strides later Erileine's ears were burning.
 She was glad her mother wasn't there, although the women within earshot were laughing as hard as the men.
-When Razi started imitating voices---the squeaky Minister of Law, saying that the elephants would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean---the bosun had to lean against trees and hold his sides.
+When Razi started imitating voices—the squeaky Minister of Law, saying that the elephants would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean—the bosun had to lean against trees and hold his sides.

 "So you see," Razi finished, ducking a low-hanging branch, "You are very lucky, here on your mountain.
-You have a captain, *la*, who is wise enough to know that if he cannot steer his ship, he should not pretend to, and a bosun in each town to make sure children spend their days pulling up weeds instead of getting into trouble---"
+You have a captain, *la*, who is wise enough to know that if he cannot steer his ship, he should not pretend to, and a bosun in each town to make sure children spend their days pulling up weeds instead of getting into trouble—"

 "I wish," the bosun said, still chuckling.

 "*La*, less trouble, then," Razi agreed.
-"But please, I have burdened you with a story---perhaps I could carry one of yours in return?"
+"But please, I have burdened you with a story—perhaps I could carry one of yours in return?"

 "Do you know how Papaere Vurt lost his foot?"
 Erileine asked before anyone else could speak.
 When Razi shook his head, Erileine pointed